Loni Ding

-Isadora Quanehia Ding Welsh (June 8, 1931 – February 20, 2010), known professionally as Loni Ding, was an documentary film maker, director, television series producer, activist, and university educator.
+Isadora Quanehia Ding Welsh (June 8, 1931 – February 20, 2010), known professionally as Loni Ding, was a documentary film maker, director, television series producer, activist, and university educator.
 She is known for her work exploring the experiences of Asian Americans.
 Notably, two of her films played a critical role in the passage of the Civil Liberties Act of 1988 which granted reparations to Japanese Americans who were incarcerated during World War II.

 Early life

 Ding grew up in San Francisco, initially living Chinatown where her parents ran an herb shop.
 Her parents were originally from Guangdong, China.
 Ding was the youngest of seven children.
 According to Ding, at this time, she would notice the differences between Asian Americans and white individuals living in San Francisco, and she would think about how she navigated between those different spaces, sparking her interest in Asian American issues and studying the Asian American experience.